Study supports broader lab use of gyrA PCR for canine Campylobacter

 A new review argues equine sentinel surveillance can strengthen West Nile early warning across Europe.

-A new review says political borders and land-use change are reshaping wildlife movement, genetics, and disease risk in the Carpathian Basin.
+A new review says fragmented governance and land use are changing wildlife movement, genetics, and disease risk across the Carpathian Basin.

 Swiss reporting data found higher antimicrobial use in dairy cattle on mixed farms, but lower use in finisher pigs.